- Information

 Day 6: Discover Luxor East Bank Sights

-The 6th day of your Cairo, Alexandria and Upper Egypt itinerary includes a splendid hotel breakfast before your Egyptologist will accompany you to visit:
+The 6th day of your 12 Days Egypt Itinerary begins with a splendid breakfast at your hotel.
+Afterward, your expert Egyptologist guide will accompany you to visit:

 Karnak Temple:

-The temple complex of Karnak is one of the largest archaeological sites on earth, which acted as the religious headquarters of the ancient Egyptian kingdom.
-Countless pharaohs had contributed to its construction since 1971 BC, starting from the Middle and New Kingdom until the Greco-Roman period.
+The Karnak Temple Complex is one of the largest archaeological sites in the world and once served as the religious heart of ancient Egypt.
+Construction began around 1971 BC, with contributions from numerous pharaohs throughout the Middle and New Kingdoms, continuing into the Greco-Roman period.

-After enjoying a delectable lunch at a deluxe restaurant, you will proceed to visit:
+After enjoying a delectable lunch at a deluxe restaurant, your journey continues with a visit to:

 Luxor Temple: